-In fact, if you don’t have time to make reservations, just head to Disney Springs, which is jam packed with delicious restaurants and bars, so you’ll have no problem finding a place for date night eats and conversation.
+In fact, if you don’t have time to make reservations, just head to Disney Springs.
+It’s jam packed with tons of delicious restaurants and bars, so you’ll have no problem finding a place for date night eats and conversation.

-For dinner with a view, try California Grill, Paddlefish, or Topolino’s Terrace.
-Each of these restaurants have spectacular views that add to the romantic ambiance.
+For dinner with a view, try California Grill at the Contemporary Resort or Topolino’s Terrace at the Riviera Resort.
+Both of these restaurants have spectacular views that add to the romantic ambiance.

-For a romantic nightcap, try The Edison, the Enchanted Rose Lounge, Nomad Lounge at Disney’s Animal Kingdom (requires theme park admission), or San Angel Inn at Epcot (requires separate theme park admission).
+For a nightcap, try The Edison at Disney Springs, the Enchanted Rose Lounge at the Grand Floridian Resort, Nomad Lounge at Disney’s Animal Kingdom (requires theme park admission), or San Angel Inn at Epcot (requires separate theme park admission).

-For a special meal to celebrate something big, like an anniversary, try The BOATHOUSE, Narcoossee’s or Victoria & Albert’s.
+Lastly, for a special meal to celebrate something big, like an anniversary, try The BOATHOUSE at Disney Springs, Narcoossee’s at the Grand Floridian, or Victoria & Albert’s at the Grand Floridian.

-For more ideas, check out my post about things to do in Disney Springs.
+For more date night ideas, check out my post about things to do in Disney Springs.

 Romantic things to do at Disney World

-A kid-free trip can be romantic in and of itself, but there are a ton of things you can do for a little extra romance aside from visiting all four theme parks at the most magical place on Earth.
+A kid-free trip can be romantic in and of itself, but there are a ton of things you can do for a little extra romance aside from visiting all four theme parks and two water parks at the most magical place on Earth.